fortrabbit/blog/www-musings-about-a-subdomain.md

 ---
 title: www
 author: fl
 published: true
-excerpt: "Musings about the comon www. subdomain."
+excerpt: Musings about the comon www. subdomain.
 created: 2012-08-17
+tags:
+  - opinion
+  - webdev
 ---

 * www stands for World Wide Web and is a relict from the early internet days